 The IRS recently issued guidance regarding the tax treatment of stock distributions paid by a REIT.
 Under that guidance a REIT may pay up to 90% of a distribution in common stock.
 To maintain our qualification as a REIT, we are required each year to distribute to stockholders at least 90% of our net taxable income after certain adjustments.
-We paid our first quarterly dividend in 2009 in a combination of cash and shares of common stock, with the cash limited to 10% of the total dividend.
-Our second quarterly dividend in 2009 will also be paid in a combination of cash and shares of common stock, and the cash component of the total dividend will not exceed 20% in the aggregate of such dividend.
+We paid our first two quarterly dividends in 2009 in a combination of cash and shares of common stock, with the cash limited to 10% of the total first quarter dividend and 20% of the total second quarter dividend.
 Future dividends are determined in the discretion of our board of directors and depend on actual and projected cash flow, financial condition, funds from operations, earnings, capital requirements, the annual REIT distribution requirements, contractual prohibitions or other restrictions, applicable law and such other factors as our board of directors deems relevant.
 No determination has been made as to whether our remaining 2009 dividends will be paid in a similar combination of cash and common stock.
 Paying all or a portion of the 2009 dividend in a combination of cash and common stock would allow us to satisfy our REIT taxable income distribution requirement under existing IRS revenue procedures, while enhancing our financial flexibility and balance sheet strength.

 Provided that the distribution satisfies certain criteria, a U.S. holder generally must include the sum of the value of the common stock and the amount of cash received in its gross income as dividend income to the extent that such holder's share of the distribution is made out of its share of the portion of our current and accumulated earnings and profits allocable to such distribution.
-The value of any common stock received as part of a distribution generally is equal to the amount of cash that could have been received in stead of the common stock.
+The value of any common stock received as part of a distribution generally is equal to the amount of cash that could have been received instead of the common stock.
 Depending on the circumstances of the holder, the tax on the distribution may exceed the amount of the distribution received in cash, in which case such U.S. holder would have to pay the tax using cash from other sources.
 If a U.S. holder sells the stock it receives as a dividend in order to pay this tax and the sales proceeds are less than the amount required to be included in income with respect to the dividend, such holder could have a capital loss with respect to the stock sale that could not be used to offset such dividend income.
 Furthermore, with respect to non-U.S. holders, we may be required to withhold U.S. tax with respect to such dividend, including the portion that is payable in stock.
 A holder that receives common stock pursuant to a distribution generally has a tax basis in such common stock equal to the amount of cash that could have been received instead of such common stock as described above, and a holding period in such common stock that begins on the day following the payment date for the distribution.